 Our common stock is listed on the New York Stock Exchange under the trading symbol "MOH."
-As of February 11, 2022, there were 13 registered holders of record of our common stock, including Cede & Co.
+As of February 10, 2023, there were 14 registered holders of record of our common stock, including Cede & Co.
 To date we have not paid cash dividends on our common stock.
 We currently intend to retain any future earnings to fund our projected business operations.
 However, we intend to periodically evaluate our cash position to determine whether to pay a cash dividend in the future.
 Our ability to pay dividends is partially dependent on, among other things, our receipt of cash dividends from our regulated subsidiaries.
 The ability of our regulated subsidiaries to pay dividends to us is limited by the state departments of insurance in the states in which we operate or may operate, as well as requirements of the government-sponsored health programs in which we participate.
-Additionally, the indentures governing our outstanding senior notes and credit agreement contain various covenants that limit our ability to pay dividends on our common stock.
+Additionally, our credit agreement contains various covenants that limit our ability to pay dividends on our common stock.
 Any future determination to pay dividends will be at the discretion of our board of directors and will depend upon, among other factors, our results of operations, financial condition, capital requirements and contractual and regulatory restrictions.
-For more information regarding restrictions on the ability of our regulated subsidiaries to pay dividends to us, please see the Notes to Consolidated Financial Statements, Note 15, "Commitments and Contingencies -Regulatory Capital Requirements and Dividend Restrictions."
+For more information regarding restrictions on the ability of our regulated subsidiaries to pay dividends to us, please see the Notes to Consolidated Financial Statements, Note 15, "Commitments and Contingencies-Regulatory Capital Requirements and Dividend Restrictions."